maelfabien/maelfabien.github.io/_posts/2019-2-4-DevTools.md

 ![image](https://maelfabien.github.io/assets/images/el_3.jpg)

 At a given REST endpoint, there are several actions we can make :
-- POST : to create a new index.
+- POST: to create a new index.
 Allows to specify the index, here `inspections`, and a type of documents under the index, here `_doc`.
 Every time we run this command, we add a new index.
 Elasticsearch will automatically create and add a new `id`.
 It forces uniqueness for that document.
-- PUT : to create a new index.
-Requires an `id` for the document as part of the URL in order to avoid duplicates.
+- PUT: to create a new index.
+Requires an `id` for the document as part of the URL to avoid duplicates.

 ```
 PUT /inspections/_doc/12345